50bits/vault/README.md

 ## Secret message examples
 * Password and 2-factor one-time codes or 2-factor recovery code of your password manager account
 * 12-words recovery phrase of your crypto wallet
-* Any other message you would like to provide to take care
+* Any other message you would like to leave for the future

 ## Why it is secure
 * 100% open source and easy to review